tanimislam/howdy/docs/source/howdy-music/howdy_music_api.rst

 ================================================
 Howdy Music API
 ================================================

-This document describes the lower level Plexstuff Music API, upon which the :ref:`command line tools <Music Command Line Utilities>`  are built.
-It lives in ``plexstuff.plexmusic``.
+This document describes the lower level Howdy Music API, upon which the :ref:`command line tools <Howdy Music Command Line Utilities>`  are built.
+It lives in ``howdy.music``.

-plexstuff.music module
+howdy.music module
 ----------------------------
 This contains only three methods: two format durations strings for YouTube_ clips, and a third is used to search for M4A_ music files that are missing artist or album information.

-.. automodule:: plexstuff.music
+.. automodule:: howdy.music
    :members:

-plexstuff.music.music module
+howdy.music.music module
 ---------------------------------------

 This contains the low-level functionality that does three things.